patricklity/CMS-Guide-Final/ProductNotify.rst

       -
     * - Notify Status
       - Buyer Remarked/ Closed/ In Progress.../ Manually Closed Product Notification
-      - Buyer Remarked - The Product Notification is Remarked by The Customer to Receive, Closed - The Product Notification is closed, In Progress... - The Product Notification is in the Progress of Notifying Customer, Manually Closed -
+      - - Buyer Remarked - The Product Notification is Remarked by The Customer to Receive
+        - Closed - The Product Notification is closed
+        - In Progress... - The Product Notification is in the Progress of Notifying Customer
+        - Manually Closed - The Product Notification is closed by staff before the deadline

 Product Notify Report
 ==================